How to Talk to Someone with Dementia?

 Talking in the middle stage

-At this stage, you may find it’s helpful to keep good eye contact while you speak and speak clearly and slowly.
+At this stage, you may find it helpful to keep good eye contact while you speak and speak clearly and slowly.
 Group conversations might now be too challenging, so it will probably be easier to talk to your loved one on your own somewhere quiet.

-If you ask your loved one any questions, only ask one at a time and wait for them to answer before asking another one, as this can be confusing for them to answer.
+If you ask your loved one any questions, only ask one at a time and wait for them to answer before asking another one, as this can be confusing for them to respond.
 And if you give any instructions, you could try explaining one at a time or writing them down and going through them together.

-Your loved one might get confused and frustrated trying to communicate, so it’s important to avoid arguing maintaining a calm tone of voice if you can.
+Your loved one might get confused and frustrated trying to communicate, so it’s important to avoid arguing, maintaining a calm tone of voice if you can.
 Or you might find that changing the conversation or what you were both doing, could help calm them down.

 Music & Art Therapy for communication

 Art projects can create a sense of accomplishment and purpose.
-They can provide a person with dementia, as well as their carers, an opportunity for self-expression.
+They can provide a person with dementia, as well as their carers, with an opportunity for self-expression.

 Source: www.dementia.com.au